Healthy Homes Assessment Pukahu

 Rental Property Home Assessments Pukahu

-Property rental areas that are affected by Healthy Homes Standard.
-Healthy Homes Standard in Pukahu include each:
+Property rental areas that are affected to Healthy Homes Standards.
+Healthy Homes Standards in Pukahu include each:

 • Living Rooms